EmmaBest/Val-Broeksmit-audio/README.md

 # Transcription process

  1. The original transcripts were created using [Whisper](https://github.com/openai/whisper).
 These are useful for searching, but contain numerous errors.
 These versions are being provided **as-is** and for reference only.
- 2. [Kofbico PY2](https://github.com/EmmaBest/Val-Broeksmit-FBI-audio/blob/main/audio/FBI/Kofbico%20PY2.m4a) and other transcripts were manually corrected using [oTranscribe](https://oTranscribe.com) and basic text editors.
+ 2. Transcripts were manually corrected using [oTranscribe](https://oTranscribe.com) and basic text editors.
 However, I am *not a transcriber* and these versions **likely still contain some errors.**
  3. (Partially completed) The corrected transcripts will then have been edited to be more readable. i.e. combining multiple lines from a single speaker into one paragraph, etc.
  4. (In-progress) Post-mortem of Val Broeksmit's life, relationship with the FBI, The New York Times, and some of his claims.